OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Introduction

-Building upon OpenOOD v1, in this work we present OpenOOD v1.5 which aims to further enable easy, fair, and accurate evaluation of OOD detection.
-Concretely, we make the following extensions and contributions.
+Building upon OpenOOD v1, in this work we present OpenOOD v1.5 which features fair and accurate evaluation of OOD detection on a larger scale and with a broader scope.
+Concretely, we make the following extensions and contributions.\footnote{As a benchmarking tool that continuously evolves, OpenOOD v1.5 also introduces several new features and updates that make itself more accessible and easier to use.
+We describe them in \Cref{sec:new_feats}.}

-\textbf{Large-scale experiments and results.} In addition to the small datasets included in v1, OpenOOD v1.5 provide extensive experiment results for nearly 40 methods (and their combinations) on ImageNet-1K, which serve as a comprehensive reference for later works.
-To facilitate future research on large-scale settings with affordable computational cost, we also introduce a new benchmark constructed with ImageNet-200, a subset of ImageNet-1K.
+\textbf{Large-scale experiments and results.} In addition to the small data sets included in v1, OpenOOD v1.5 provide the \textit{most} extensive experiment results for nearly 40 methods (and their combinations) on ImageNet-1K, which serve as a comprehensive reference for later works.
+To facilitate future research in large-scale settings with affordable computational cost, we also introduce a new benchmark constructed with ImageNet-200, a subset of ImageNet-1K.
+Furthermore, we evaluate two large-scale foundation models (CLIP, \citealp{clip} and DINOv2, \citealp{oquab2023dinov2}) to provide initial inspection of their performance on OOD detection tasks.

-\textbf{Investigation on full-spectrum detection.} Besides the \textit{standard} setting considered in v1, OpenOOD v1.5 also closely studies \textit{full-spectrum} OOD detection \cite{yang2022fsood}, an important setting that considers OOD \textit{generalization} \cite{imagenetc,hendrycks2021many} and OOD \textit{detection} at the same time.
-Compared with the standard setting which is adopted by existing works, we show that full-spectrum detection poses significant challenge for all current approaches.
+\textbf{Investigation on full-spectrum detection.} Besides the \textit{standard} setting considered in v1, OpenOOD v1.5 (for the first time) closely evaluates \textit{full-spectrum} OOD detection \citep{yang2022fsood}, an important setting that considers OOD \textit{generalization} \citep{imagenetc,hendrycks2021many} and OOD \textit{detection} simultaneously.
+Compared with the standard setting which is studied by most existing works, we show that full-spectrum detection poses significant challenge for all current approaches.

 \textbf{New insights.} With comprehensive results from OpenOOD v1.5, we are able to provide several valuable observations.
-For example, we identify that there is \textit{no single winner} that always outperforms others across multiple datasets.
-Meanwhile, we observe that \textit{data augmentations} \cite{geirhos2018imagenettrained,cubuk2020randaugment,hendrycks2020augmix, hendrycks2021many,hendrycks2021pixmix,pinto2022using} \textit{help} with OOD detection in both standard and full-spectrum setting.
+For example, we identify that there is \textit{no single winner} that always outperforms others across multiple data sets.
+Meanwhile, we observe that \textit{data augmentations} \citep{geirhos2018imagenettrained,cubuk2020randaugment,hendrycks2020augmix, hendrycks2021many,hendrycks2021pixmix,pinto2022using} \textit{help} with OOD detection in both standard and full-spectrum setting.
 Our insights help assess the current state of OOD detection and provide future directions for the community.

-\textbf{New features and updates.} Lastly, OpenOOD v1.5 introduces new features including a \textit{leaderboard} hosted online to track the-state-of-the-art based on various methods and a lightweight \textit{evaluator} which enables easy evaluation with a few lines of code (see \cref{fig:new_features}).
-Other updates such as adding newer methods and fixing implementation bugs are documented in the \href{https://github.com/Jingkang50/OpenOOD/wiki/OpenOOD-v1.5-change-log}{changelog}.